ian727/congo-airfields/airports/zongofzad/zongo.md

 ## Historical Background

 Very little official documentation exists regarding the establishment of Celo-Zongo Airport.
-No precise records were found that indicate when the airstrip was originally built or by whom.
+No precise records indicate when the airstrip was originally built or by whom.
+However, it can be assumed that its construction was linked either to the region's touristic development or the installation of the hydroelectric facilities.

 However, its existence can be confirmed through historical maps.
 The 1966 edition of the U.S. Defense Mapping Agency's aeronautical Joint Operations Graphics clearly marks the airstrip under the name "Zongo Airport".